khawarizmus/hijri-week-calendar-proposal/content.typ

 The HWC system adopts a week numbering methodology equivalant to the ISO 8601 standard, with a pivotal modification centered around the definition of the first and last calendar weeks of the year.
 The rules are as follows:

-- *First calendar week (Week 01):* This is defined as the week that encompasses the first Tuesday of the Hijri year.
+- *First calendar week (Week 01):* This is defined as the week that encompasses the first Tuesday of the underlying Hijri year.
 It marks the commencement of the HWC year and its week numbering sequence.
 - *Last calendar week:* This is the week immediately preceding the first calendar week of the subsequent HWC year, effectively closing the HWC year week numbering sequence.

 The primary distinction from the ISO 8601 standard lies in the selection of the pivotal day of the week.
 While ISO 8601 considers Thursday as the pivotal day, the HWC system designates *Tuesday* as the pivotal day around which week boundaries are determined.

-This adjustment ensures that each HWC year aligns consistently with the characteristic of the temporal structure of the Hijri calendar, honoring its unique cultural and religious context.
+This adjustment ensures that each HWC year aligns consistently with the characteristic of the temporal structure of the underlying Hijri calendar, honoring its unique cultural and religious context.

 // we chose tuesday because weeks should start on saturday
 // weeks should start on satruday beacuse of relegious conciderations (friday last day)